yanpingL/cpp-auth-resource-server/README.md

 - Uses `epoll` for event-driven IO.
 - Uses a thread pool to process requests.
 - Parses HTTP request lines, headers, and bodies.
-- Routes API requests by path and method.
+- Routes API requests by URL and method.
 - Builds HTTP responses.
 - Serves static files from `src/resources`.